datacommonsorg/website/docs/developer_guide.md

   gcloud is required to make the place search working locallly.
 This requires installation of [`gcloud`](https://cloud.google.com/sdk/docs/install).

-  Then ask Data Commons team to grant you permission for the maps api key access.
+  Then ask Data Commons team to grant you permission for the Google Maps API key access.

   Finally authenticate locally with